hypertensiune/Mousedroid/README.md

 ## Notes

+- For Android versions greater than 31 ( Android 12L and newer ) the app requires bluetooth permission to display the bluetooth name set by the user.
+If the permission isn't allowed only the device model name is showed.
-- If you start the server after connecting your phone via USB you need to restart ADB
+- If you start the server after connecting your phone via USB you need to restart ADB.
 - On Wayland some features, like the taskbar icon may not be visible, switching to Xorg might solve the issue.